A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Results

-The best performance is achieved using the post-processing technique $\textbf{MeanDiff}$ on the different embeddings and then performing the locally linear meta-embedding technique~\cite{DBLP:conf/ijcai/BollegalaHK18} with the result indicating that post-processing was effective only on PubMed trained embeddings.
-A likely reason may be the inaccurate grammatical and semantic structure of discharge summaries in MIMIC dataset.
-Furthermore, the results indicate that the information captured by the local neighbourhood in each of the sources used for training meta-embeddings is important for boosting the performance.
-We find that post-processing word embeddings by removing principal components did not provide any improvement and investigating the reasons for this is out of scope for this paper.
+In the case of the latter, we hypothesised this was caused by the inaccurate grammatical and semantic structure of discharge summaries in MIMIC dataset however, validating this was out of scope for the paper.
+Furthermore, the results indicated that the information captured by the local neighbourhood in both sources was important for boosting the performance.
+We found that post-processing word embeddings by removing principal components did not provide any improvement.
+However, investigating the reasons for this was out of scope for this paper.

-We find that the meta-embeddings were able to capture the different semantic information from the different sources i.e. the discharge summaries and the external knowledge from PubMed articles.
-Meta-embedding techniques do not require the raw information used to originally train the embeddings but rather, the embeddings trained on this information is sufficient for training.
-This provides us an efficient way of improving the performance without adding to the complexity of the model.
+We found that the meta-embeddings were able to capture the different semantic information from the different sources i.e. the discharge summaries and the external knowledge from PubMed articles.
+Meta-embedding techniques do not require the raw data used to originally train the embeddings.
+Instead, they only require the embeddings for training.
+This provided an efficient way of improving the performance without adding to the complexity of the model.

-Similar to Table.~\ref{resultunstructured32}, Table.~\ref{resultunstructured50} contains the results based on the different experiments conducted using the proposed approaches on unstructured data (Section.~\ref{sec:proposed_unstructured}) for the multilabel classification of top 50 ICD-9 codes.
-We can find similar trend in the performance based on the post-processing techniques followed by using the locally linear meta embedding technique.
-Overall, our proposed approach clearly outperforms the baseline performance.
+Similar to Table.~\ref{resultunstructured32}, Table.~\ref{resultunstructured50} contains the results of experiments aimed at multilabel classification of the top 50 ICD-9 codes using unstructured data (Section.~\ref{sec:proposed_unstructured}).
+We found a similar trend in performance with regard to the different post-processing and meta embeddings combinations.
+Critically, the highest performing combination for the classification of ICD 10 codes was also the highest performing for the classification of ICD 9 codes.
+Overall, our proposed approach clearly outperforms the baseline.